 Technically, the .450 Bushmaster will fit as a single stack round in the double stack 5.56 AR-15 magazines.
 A thirty round 5.56 magazine will hold thirteen rounds of .450 Bushmaster, a twenty round magazine will hold nine, and a ten round magazine will hold five rounds.

 The issue is that even though any 5.56 magazine should be able to theoretically hold .450 Bushmaster rounds, that doesn’t mean that they can reliably (chances are good that metal GI style magazines will work better with .450 Bushmaster rounds than polymer magazines such as those made by Lancer or Magpul).
 If you truly want to ensure proper feeding for your .450 Bushmaster AR, then you should buy magazines that are designed specifically to hold the .450 Bushmaster round.
+We have many more guides on this caliber, including one on .450 Bushmaster muzzle brakes.

 And if you are going to be converting your 5.56 AR into a .450 Bushmaster, you should stock up on a lot of magazines.